-Activity Fee
+Activity Fee/Enrollment Support Fee

-The activity fee is used to support student organizations and services.
+The activity/enrollment support fee is used to support student organizations and services as well as key elements of student life: health services, technology and student programming.
 Students taking 6-11 credits in a semester are charged a part time activity fee.